by Luke Wayne

 In addition, there are many other statements in the Law and a few in the prophets and historical books that restate or reinforce the existence and importance of this law forbidding the eating of a slaughtered animal without first draining the blood.

 The New Testament also mentions this three times in the book of Acts, all related to the decision of the Christian leaders at Jerusalem, who declared that Gentiles did not need to be circumcised or come under the Law of Moses.
 They then wrote a letter to the Gentile churches stating the following:

 "For it seemed good to the Holy Spirit and to us to lay upon you no greater burden than these essentials: that you abstain from things sacrificed to idols and from blood and from things strangled and from fornication"(Acts 15:28-29).

+In context, the command to abstain from blood and things strangeld (i.e. things killed without draining the blood) harkens back to this same idea: don't eat animal meat without draining the blood from the carcass.
 Christians have debated for all of church history whether all of these commands in Acts were meant to be universally binding or whether some were temporary concessions for the sake of unity between Jews and Gentiles in the churches.
-For the sake of argument, we will assume for the moment that these laws do fully apply to all believers today and that eating meat with the blood in it is forbidden.
-If that is the case, does that also rule out blood transfusions donated by living human beings at no harm to themselves?
+For the sake of argument, we will assume for the moment that these commands do fully apply to all believers today and that Christians should not eat meat without first draining the blood.
+Even if that is the case, does having anything to do with medical blood transfusions donated by living human beings at no harm to themselves?
 This is the question on which the whole Watchtower position hangs.